 - The second type of support is consumer/end user support.
 Consumer/End User Support is probably the most critical component of transformational success, and is often one of the most common areas that is overlooked.
 The purpose of these support processes is to ensure that our consumer/end user has a single destination to find answers/content or request help.
 Organizations should use a tiered delivery model that starts with self-service enabled by a personalized consumer/user portal that will allow our consumers/user to search for content, training, supported by a series of additional tiers to offer support and manage escalations to provide resolution solution.

 The execution layer is focused on the realization of the HR strategy.
 The level at which HR can manage, deploy and execute will ultimately determine its ability to transform.

 - Defining a governance process is the number one priority.
 The structure of the committee should consist of both HR and the business, and require a frequent cadence for escalations reviews.
 Since transformations will require decisions be made across people, process, and technology, there are often sub-committees to own the decisions based on their areas of expertise.

 - The biggest common denominator in any transformation is people.
 People at all levels and across the organization become engaged to support the deployment.
-Having the right resources does not mean having butts in seat, but it means having the right resources with capabilities to deliver.
+Having the right resources does not mean having resources in a seat, but it means having the right resources with capabilities to deliver.

 - The goal of designing process should focus on the future state and as stated above build based on the consumer/end user.
 Process optimization will be the key driver for demonstrating HR efficiency and effectiveness, so it is important that we aren’t just looking at end to end steps, but variables such as roles, role actions, i.e. number of approvals, areas to automate, local requirements and areas of global consistency.
 It is important that processes are designed prior to the implementation, but should be calibrated to the system for configuration.